ricmclaughlin/ricmclaughlin.github.com/_posts/2016-03-22-an-express-time-stamp-server.md

 * The source code for this application is at [https://github.com/ricmclaughlin/fcc_express_time](https://github.com/ricmclaughlin/fcc_express_time).

-* The live running versionof this application is at [https://tranquil-harbor-71589.herokuapp.com/](https://tranquil-harbor-71589.herokuapp.com/).
+* The live running version of this application is at [https://tranquil-harbor-71589.herokuapp.com/](https://tranquil-harbor-71589.herokuapp.com/).